 - The method which most consistently provides accurate predictions of the overall forces and moments on the body, the most accurate distribution of surface pressure and can most accurately resolve the flow features, including leeside vortices and embedded shock wave features, is the Solution Adaptive Simulation method. - Detached Eddy Simulation and the Reynold Stress Model, which would be expected to provide superior accuracy over the RANS based linear eddy viscosity models, on the whole failed to provide better predictions.
-In fact, the k-ε Realizable turbulence model and the k-ω SST turbulence model provided data which what almost as consistently accurate as the Solution Adaptive Simulation method. - The standard k- ω turbulence model appears to be completely unsuitable for the computation of this class of high speed flow problem, and this may be associated with the poor initial / default prescription of the value of ω at the far-field boundary.
+In fact, the k-ε Realizable turbulence model and the k-ω SST turbulence model provided data which was almost as consistently accurate as the Solution Adaptive Simulation method. - The standard k-ω turbulence model appears to be completely unsuitable for the computation of this class of high speed flow problem, and this may be associated with the poor initial / default prescription of the value of ω at the far-field boundary.
 A separate systematic study of this turbulence model for this application is recommended to provide a definitive answer to this question.
+The k-ε model is also seen to be too dissipative for the accurate resolution of the leeside vortices in this class of flow.